In this article we will compare Endurance Water with several competitors. Which is the best supplement during exercise and why?

-Supplements in powder form mostly consists of carbohydrates.
+Supplements in powder form mostly consist of carbohydrates.
 The carbohydrate content is more than 90 g per 100 g of the product in all brands except for Orange Fit.
 In Orange Fit the carbohydrate content is much lower compared to other competitors, namely 45 g per 100 g.
 There is also a difference in the type of carbohydrates in the powders.
-In Tailwind all the carbohydrates are sugars (simple carbohydrates), while in the other products also complex carbohydrates are present.
-None of the powdered drinks contain fat.
-A small number of fibres (0.8 g) and protein (1.4 g) is present in the OrangeFit powder, but none of the other powders contain fibres or proteins.
-All the powders contain salt, varying in the range of 0.47 g until 4.0 g salt per 100 g product.
+In Tailwind, all the carbohydrates are sugars (simple carbohydrates), while in the other products also complex carbohydrates are present.
+None of the powdered drinks contains fat.
+A small number of fibres (0.8 g) and protein (1.4 g) is present in the OrangeFit powder, but none of the other powders contains fibres or proteins.
+All the powders contain salt, varying in the range of 0.47 g to 4.0 g salt per 100 g product.
 The powders of Orange Fit and Isostar contain vitamins.
 Calcium, magnesium and potassium are present in the Tailwind and Science in Sport powders.
 Orange Fit also contains phosphorus, chloride and zinc.
-All the powders need to be dissolved in around 500 mL water.
+All the powders need to be dissolved in around 500 mL of water.
 The amount of powder to be added varies heavily between the powders.
 For example, for Orange Fit only 7.5 g needs to be dissolved, while for Maurten this is 80 g.

 Maurten, Science in Sport and Isostar all have gels on the market.
-All three competitors have carbohydrates as main ingredient of their during exercise product.
+All three competitors have carbohydrates as the main ingredient of their during exercise products.
 In the Maurten gel the carbohydrates are all simple sugars, while Science in Sport and Isostar have both simple and complex carbohydrates.
 The gel of Science in Sport mainly contains complex carbohydrates.
 The Science in Sport gel contains fibres, but the other gels do not.
 All the gels contain salt.
 The Isostar gel contains Vitamins E, C and B1, while gels from other Victus Sports competitors do not.

 All the bars and cakes have a serving size of between 40 and 50 g.
-In contrast to the powdered drinks, the bars and cakes contain fat and protein.
+In contrast to powdered drinks, bars and cakes contain fat and protein.
 The main ingredients are carbohydrates, both complex and simple carbohydrates.
 The Science in Sport Bar and the Cake from Isostar contain fibres, while the other products do not.
 The Isostar bars also contain a variety of vitamins.